 Science Advisory Team

-The Science Advisory Team (SAT) was established by MDH in 2005 for the purpose of developing guidance for resources that may be scarce in hospitals, health systems, health care coalitions or the community during a public health emergency.
-The SAT advises MDH Commissioner and clinicians on strategies for optimal allocation of these resources during crisis standards of care situations including ethical and policy considerations.
+The Science Advisory Team (SAT) develops guidance for hospitals, health systems, health care coalitions.
+The SAT advises the MDH Commissioner on strategies for optimal allocation of scarce resources during crisis standards of care situations including ethical and policy considerations.

 - Patient Care Strategies for Scarce Resource Situations (PDF) Updated May 2019, now includes ECMO!

-A standardized framework to assist Minnesota hospitals, clinics or primary care settings in determining the best use of specialized equipment and supplies during a public health emergency.
+A standardized tool to assist Minnesota hospitals, clinics or primary care settings in determining the best use of specialized equipment and supplies during a pervasive or catastrophic public health event.

 - Pharmaceutical Shortages for Minnesota Hospitals (PDF)